yr5913/school-web-app/README.md

     course
 60. added an admin feature to add students to the courses
 61. Added delete feature for deleting students from courses by admin
+62. Made changes to student dashboard to display his class name